IBM-Cloud/ansible-collection-ibm/docs/ibm_satellite_host.rst

   host_id (True, str, None)
     (Required for new resource) The specific host ID to assign to a Satellite location or cluster

-  location (True, str, None)
-    (Required for new resource) The name or ID of the Satellite location

   labels (False, list, None)